PaulSusset/project-m4-twitter-clone/README.md

 List of bugs.

-- If you go back to the homefeed page after another page got an error page it will break.
+- If you go back to the homefeed page after another page received an error from the server it will break.
-- If the homepage breaks and you use the Navbar to change go to the profile it will break
+- If the homepage receives an error from the server and you use the Navbar to go to the profile it will break.

 Wishes: